-Editor’s note: It’s great to have a peak into Al’s adventures.
+Editor’s note: It’s great to have a peek into Al’s adventures.
 I got to know him briefly while we were both traveling the world by bicycle.
 There were very few of us back then attempting a global circumnavigation by bike.
 Even though we both did a similar thing, it is amazing how different his journey was.

 It’s a dangerous business, Frodo, going out your door.
 You step out onto the road, and if you don’t keep your feet, there’s no knowing where you might be swept off to.Bilbo Baggins